shivatinker/shivatinker.github.io/_posts/2025-08-06-emoji-picker.md

    math expression completion:          0 text animations allowed:             0
 ```
-As you can see we have a private `force-disable dictation` field in the `UITextInputTraits`.
+As you can see, we have a private `force-disable dictation` field in the `UITextInputTraits`.
 So, let's see how we can use it in our emoji picker implementation.
-Obviously, `-[UITextInputTraits setForceDisableDictation:]` is a private API, so you should not use it in the production apps (or at least obfuscate it).
+Obviously, `-[UITextInputTraits setForceDisableDictation:]` is a private API, so you should not use it in production apps (or at least obfuscate it).

 It is not straightforward to call it using `performSelector`, because, as we can see from the assembly, the method expects raw `BOOL` (or integer), and `performSelector` always wraps the arguments in `NSNumber`-ish boxes.

-So, let's add this innocent and unsafe as hell code to our `UITextField.init`:
+So, let's add this innocent and unsafe-as-hell code to our `UITextField.init`:
 ```swift
 let selector = NSSelectorFromString("setForceDisableDictation:")
 typealias PrivateIMP = @convention(c) (AnyObject, Selector, Bool) -> Void